MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 This sample code in this article is adapted from the Windows App SDK Sample LINK TBD.

 ## Prerequisites
+To get started you will need Visual Studio 2017 or later.
+Make sure you add the workload labeled **Universal Windows Platform development** and add the component for C++ (v143).
+C++ is found under the Optional dropdown.

 ## Create a new win32 console app